JasperFx/alba/docs/guide/gettingstarted.md

 ## Customizing the System for Testing

-You can configure your application with mocked services or unique configuration like so:
+You can configure your application with mocked services or test-specific configuration like so:

 <!-- snippet: sample_configuration_overrides -->
 <a id='snippet-sample_configuration_overrides'></a>